bradfa/resume/resume.md

 ### 2011 to present: Omni-ID - Embedded Systems Engineer

-* Created the Omni-ID Link network gateway - including Linux device drivers, multi-threaded userspace RESTful network application, and hardware architecture specification.
+* Lead technical development of the Omni-ID Link network gateway: specified the hardware design, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created a multi-threaded RESTful network application.
-* Assisted with defining and specifying the protocol and system level operation of Omni-ID's active RFID tag products.
-* Proposed an identification, encryption, and authentication system to secure radio communications.
+* Lead technical development of the Omni-ID Power 415 active RFID tag: created product specification, selected radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
+* Lead technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014.
 * Set up and maintained a custom Debian Linux package repository.
-* One half of the firmware development team for Omni-ID's Power 400 active RFID tag.
+* Assisted with the firmware development of Omni-ID's Power 400 active RFID tag.
-* Created and enforced a firmware code review work-flow with git.

 ### 2010 to 2011: Xerox - Electrical Engineer

-* Developed and enhanced 13.56 MHz near field RFID readers.
+* Improved 13.56 MHz near field RFID readers: doubled the read and write range of a reader system used on Xerox toner packing manufacturing lines.
 * Programmed PIC24F and ST7 microcontrollers.
+* Enhanced Verilog HDL used within an RFID reader.
 * Reverse engineered various proprietary encryption / authentication systems.
 * Inventor on 2 patent applications.